NeXt-Warning-System/project/updates/week6.md

 * Capturing Main Findings from the research sessions
 * Continuing to recruit additional external user participants
 * Create tools for managing secrets in our github repositories as part of our CI pipelines
-* Begin researching message brokers and event streaming technologies for us in the 2nd reference implementation
+* Begin researching message brokers and event streaming technologies for use in the 2nd reference implementation

 ## What we’re planning for next week